vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 * The order contained in a stop order submission is entered immediately if the trigger price is already breached on entry, except during an auction.
 (TODO: confirm we do this and don't just always wait for a trade price)

-* When the stop order is a trailing stop, the price at which it is triggered is calculated as the defined distance from the highest price achieved since the order was entered if the direction is to trigger on price below the specified level, or the lowest price achieved since the order was entered if the direction is to trigger above the level.
+* When the stop order is a trailing stop, the price at which it is triggered is calculated as the defined distance as a percentage from the highest price achieved since the order was entered if the direction is to trigger on price below the specified level, or the lowest price achieved since the order was entered if the direction is to trigger above the level.
 Therefore the trigger level of a stop order moves with the market allowing the trader to lock in some amount of gains.

 * The order can't be triggered or trade at all during an aucton (even if the current price would normally trigger it immediately on entry).

-* A stop order can be entered during an auction, and can then be triggered by the auction uncrossing price, as well as any trades after that.
+* A stop order can be entered during an auction, and can then be triggered by the auction uncrossing price if the auction results in a trade, as well as any trades (including auction uncrossing trades) after that.

 * GFA is not a valid TIF for a stop order submission.